utcs356/sp25/_pages/0_cloulab_kathara.md

 **NOTE:** You should follow these steps to run a Kathará lab throughout the assignments.

 #### Deliverable
-Your report should be a pdf file named `assign0_groupX.pdf`, where `X` is your group number.
-Please include your group’s number, members, and EIDs in your report.
-Please submit one report per group.
+For each group, submit a report in a pdf file named `assign0_groupX.pdf`, where `X` is your group number.
+Make sure to include your group number, names, and EIDs in the report.

 ### Policies on Using CloudLab Resources